chadmcinnis/migration_repo_template/README.md

 # Mapping files
 The repo contains the following mapping files in the Mapping files folder.
-There is a web tool that helps you crate the mappin files for certain objects available at https://data-mapping-file-creator.folio.ebsco.com/data_mapping_creation
+There is a web tool that helps you crate the mapping files for certain objects available at https://data-mapping-file-creator.folio.ebsco.com/data_mapping_creation

 ## What file is needed for what objects?
 File\Process | Bibs->Instances | Holdings | Items